Azure/azure-sdk-for-js/sdk/digitaltwins/dtdl-parser/README.md

 ### Install the `@azure/dtdl-parser` package

-Install the Digital Twins Model Parser client library for JavaScript with `npm`:
+Install the DTDL Parser client library for JavaScript with `npm`:

 ```bash
 npm install @azure/dtdl-parser